TREASURIES-30-year bonds rise as traders bet on Fed plan

 The German parliament passed a bill on Thursday to give new powers to the region's rescue fund, the EFSF, as widely expected, with majority backing from Chancellor Angela Merkel's ruling coalition.
 For more see [ID:nL5E7KT2K6].

-The 30-year bond US30YT=RR closed up 16/32 in price after rising as much as 1-23/32.
-The 30-year bond yield closed at 3.05 percent, down 2 basis points for the day but still about 30 basis points above its intraday low last Friday.
+The 30-year bond US30YT=RR ended up 22/32 in price after rising as much as 1-23/32.
+The 30-year bond yield closed at 3.04 percent, down 4 basis points for the day but still about 30 basis points above its intraday low last Friday.

 New supply weighed on the bond market earlier, as uncertainty hung over a $29 billion sale of seven-year notes US7YTWI=TWEB, the last part of this week's $99 billion in coupon-bearing supply.